Gigi Hadid And Zayn Malik Take Naked Selfie As Engagement Rumors Fly

-Gigi Hadid and Zayn Malik shared a racy naked selfie that comes amid growing rumors that the power-couple has already gotten engaged.
+Gigi Hadid and Zayn Malik shared a racy naked selfie that comes amid growing rumors that the power couple has already gotten engaged.

 The pair posted the picture this week, showing Gigi in bed with the covers pulled up and Zayn cuddled up behind her.
 The picture didn’t actually show Gigi Hadid or Zayn Malik naked, though it appeared that both were at the least shirtless.
 And as the U.K.’s Sun noted, Gigi’s face appeared to be naked.